krullulon/DigiCertQuiz/QUIZ_ARCHITECTURE_PLAN.md

 - ✅ Week 1 quiz accessible at `/quiz/week-1-key-sovereignty`
 - ✅ Homepage redirects to current quiz
 - ✅ Leaderboard saves to `/leaderboard/{quizId}/{uid}` (per-user) and shows Top 25
+- ✅ Screenshot leaderboard accessible at `/leaderboard/full` and shows Top 30 in a 3-column layout
 - ✅ Can add new quiz by copying file
 - ✅ All routes work in production
 - ✅ First-score-only UX; duplicate display names blocked on Start